The 2020 Wilkes University Geology field camp is a 5 week, intensive, project focused

-to upper-level geoscience students enrolled at any college or university.
+to upper level geoscience students enrolled at any college or university.

-This was a traveling field camp.
+This is a traveling field camp.

 Students will work out of 3 base station locations during the course.
 Students will camp at various location en route to and from Newfoundland.
 The first base station is located near Norris Point in Gros Morne National Park.
 Students will be housed in camping cabins for approximately 13 days.
 Laundry services and showers are available.
 The second base station is located in the urban sprawl of St. John’s along the northeastern coast of the island where students will stay in Memorial University dormitories.
 The third and final base station area is in Saint Bride’s located in Cape St. Mary’s along the southern coast where students will be housed in a hotel that includes cooking and laundry facilities.